A New Policy Framework

 The Coastal Fishing Communities Project is a California Fish and Game Commission (Commission) initiative being pursued through the Commission’s Marine Resources Committee (MRC).
 This project began in 2016 after an initial statewide meeting was held by commission staff to explore the concerns and needs of fishing communities, particularly as fisheries resources were being impacted by climate and ocean conditions.

-In the statewide meeting, participants urged the state to more directly recognize coastal fishing community goals, and the impact that different options for pursuing conservation and utilization goals in fisheries management decisions may have on those communities.
+Community members urged the state to more directly recognize coastal fishing community goals, and the impact that different management options for pursuing conservation and utilization goals in fisheries management decisions may have on those communities.

 Definition of Coastal Fishing Community

-“…may be a subset or member of larger or associated coastal communities which have an interest in and/or are dependent on healthy ocean ecosystems.”
+- may be a subset or member of larger or associated coastal communities.”

 The initial statewide meeting held in 2016 revealed the value in expanding the Commission discussions on this topic to consider more localized needs.
 The Commission directed staff to broaden the conversation to receive public input at a local/port-level scale on issues of concern and areas in which the Commission can play a role to foster greater stability and long-term resilience through its decision making.
 Seven locally-focused coastal fishing community meetings were held from June 2017 through June 2018 to more thoroughly explore current conditions and changes experienced in different ports, constraints on adaptation, and needs for creating future resilience.